Chart Color Schemes

 Forestier - Tasman ranks among the oldest 10% of areas nationwide

 Forestier-Tasman has a median age of 57, which is significantly higher than the Rest of Tasmania's figure of 45 and the Australian median of 38.
-Compared to the Rest of Tasmania, Forestier-Tasman has a higher concentration of residents aged 65-74 (22.2%), but fewer residents aged 25-34 (5.6%).
-This concentration of 65-74 year-olds is well above the national figure of 9.4%.
-Post-2021 Census data shows that the 75 to 84 age group grew from 9.2% to 12.4%, while the 15 to 24 cohort increased from 6.8% to 8.0%.
-Conversely, the 55 to 64 cohort declined from 22.0% to 19.1%, and the 25 to 34 group dropped from 6.7% to 5.6%.
-Looking ahead to 2041, demographic projections reveal significant shifts in Forestier-Tasman's age structure.
-The 85+ cohort is expected to grow by 221%, adding 155 residents to reach a total of 226.
-This growth is driven entirely by the aging of the population, with residents aged 65 and older representing all anticipated growth.
-Meanwhile, the 0 to 4 and 5 to 14 cohorts are expected to experience population declines.
+Compared to Rest of Tas., Forestier-Tasman has a higher proportion of residents aged 65-74 (22.2%) but fewer residents aged 25-34 (5.6%).
+This 65-74 concentration is well above the national figure of 9.4%.
+According to data from the 2021 Census, the 75 to 84 age group has grown from 9.2% to 12.4% of the population, while the 15 to 24 cohort increased from 6.8% to 8.0%.
+Conversely, the 55 to 64 cohort has declined from 22.0% to 19.1%, and the 25 to 34 group dropped from 6.7% to 5.6%.
+By 2041, demographic projections show significant shifts in Forestier-Tasman's age structure.
+The 85+ cohort is expected to grow by 221%, adding 155 residents to reach 226.
+This growth will be driven primarily by the aging of the population, with residents aged 65 and older representing 100% of anticipated growth.
+Meanwhile, the 0 to 4 and 5 to 14 cohorts are projected to experience population declines.